Bennet-Ukoh/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# 0x01.
-Python - if/else, loops, functions
-File contais solutions to projects on the basics of python-loops as one of the learning requirements of ALX Software Engineering course sylabus
+This file contains solutions to ALX tasks on conditionals and loops